-- Curriculum vitae - Aptitude for and experience of global health issues - A personal statement that gives reasons for applying for the MS degree, prior global health experience in underserved populations, expectations from the program, and potential contribution to the class experience - Three (3) Letters of Recommendation - Original transcripts from undergraduate and graduate schools (if appropriate) - GRE score(s) - C. Describe the curricular framework for the proposed program, including number of credit hours and composition of required core courses, restricted electives, unrestricted electives, thesis requirements, and dissertation requirements.
+- Curriculum vitae - Aptitude for and experience of global health issues - A personal statement that gives reasons for applying for the MS degree, prior global health experience in underserved populations, expectations from the program, and potential contribution to the class experience - Three (3) Letters of Recommendation - Original transcripts from undergraduate and graduate schools (if appropriate) - GRE scores will not be required for the combined MD/MS dual degree (but will be for any later evolving self-standing MS in Global Health and Bioethics) - C. Describe the curricular framework for the proposed program, including number of credit hours and composition of required core courses, restricted electives, unrestricted electives, thesis requirements, and dissertation requirements.
 Identify the total numbers of semester credit hours for the degree.